CONTEMPORARY MUSIC GRANT PROGRAM (CMGP)

 Can I get a grant to attend a course?

 No, ongoing courses (e.g. TAFE, Certificate programs, or certain multi-session courses offering qualifications) are not eligible for funding.
 However, certain masterclasses, exclusive opportunities and/or mentorships may be eligible.
-When in doubt, please discuss with Elizabeth Reid (Program Officer) prior to preparing an application.
+When in doubt, please discuss with Elizabeth Reid (Program Manager) prior to preparing an application.

 Will I get all the money I ask for?